ChandanKuilya/Chan1da7nKu3ilya.github.io/README.md

-Created a fully responsive website with html,css.
+Created a fully responsive website with html,css with little js.